WHAT TO DO IN 5 DAYS IN AUSTRIA – ITINERARY

-- HOTEL SACHER SALZBURG: If you want to stay in the old town – and prefer a luxury hotel – then the Radisson Blu most likely is the perfect choice for you.
+- HOTEL RADISSON BLU: If you want to stay in the old town – and prefer a luxury hotel – then the Radisson Blu most likely is the perfect choice for you.
 The location is convenient because you can easily walk to most main attractions, and it is one of the best-rated hotels in Salzburg.
 Check out rates for the hotel here.

 - STAR INN PREMIUM SALZBURG: If you are looking for a good but more affordable hotel in the city center, then the Star Inn Premium Salzburg would be a good pick.
 Its location makes it easy to discover Salzburg on foot.
 Check out rates for the hotel here.

 - IBIS BUDGET AIRPORT SALZBURG: I normally opt for hotels in the city center – however, since I was driving my own car, I decided to stay outside the main city center.
-I wanted to avoid driving in the city center and did not want the hassle of finding parking spots in the city center – if you do not want to pay too much.
 So, I ended up at Ibis Salzburg Airport.
-There was enough free parking, and I had to walk for about 7 minutes to the bus station, which was perfect for me.
-Check out prices for the hotel here.
+There was enough free parking, and I had to walk for about 7 minutes to the bus stop, which was perfect for me.
+Check out the prices for the hotel here.

-- Depending on your arrival time, I suggest staying one or two nights (I seriously recommend at least 36 hours in Salzburg before heading to the next pretty place in Austria.
-If you are in a rush, you surely can visit the main attractions in one day – but it would be less fun.
+Depending on your arrival time, I suggest staying one or two nights before heading to the next pretty place in Austria.
+If you are in a rush, you surely can visit the main attractions in one day – but it would be less enjoyable.

 HALLSTATT – 1 DAY